aditink/aditink.github.io/_posts/2023-06-27-verified-train-control.markdown

 Knowing that the train protection software handles every edge case correctly becomes essential.
 Formal methods-based verification can also make it easier to handle updated system requirements than simulations.
 Instead of rerunning an entire test suite, only relevant modification in the proof would be required.

+## A Proof of Concept Verified Train Protection System

 As a proof of concept, we created a verified train protection system.
 We proved the train protection safe against the train kinematics model from [1] (the FRA paper that develops a PTC braking algorithm for freight trains).